inetic/libclub/README.md

 * unreliable broadcast - fast - can be used e.g. for sending player position updates or voice data.
 * reliable-totally-ordered (RTO) broadcast - slow - to make decisions about a global state.
 E.g. in games: is a particular switch on or off, who is the owner of an item,...

-The total-order property makes this guarantee: *If a node received a message M1 before a message M2, then every node that received both of those messages shall receive in the same order*.
+The total-order property makes this guarantee: *If a node received a message M1 before a message M2, then every node that received both of those messages shall receive them in the same order*.

 # Demos